fleetdm/fleet/handbook/company/product-groups.md

 **Prioritized features:** Remove the `~feature fest` label, create a new user story with the `:product` label, add a link from the original request to the user story, notify the requester, and move the user story to the "Ready" column in the drafting board.
 The user story will then be assigned to a [Product Designer](https://fleetdm.com/handbook/company/product-groups#current-product-groups) during the "Design sprint kick-off" ritual.
 **Put to the side features:** Remove `feature fest` label and notify the requestor.

 > The product team's commitment to the requester is that a prioritized feature will be delivered within 6 weeks or the requester will be notified within 1 business day of the decision to de-prioritize the feature.
+De-prioritized features may be carried into the next design sprint.

 Potential reasons for why a feature may be de-prioritized include:
-- The work was not designed in time.
+- The work was not designed or estimated in time.
 Since Fleet's engineering sprints are 3 weeks each, this means that a prioritized feature has 3 weeks to be designed, approved, and estimated in order to make it to the engineering sprint.
-At the prioritization meeting, the perceived design complexity of proposed features will inevitably be different from the actual complexity.
+The perceived design complexity of proposed features will inevitably be different from the actual complexity.
-  - This may be because other higher-priority design work took longer than expected or the work itself was more complex than expected
-- The was designed but was not selected for the sprint.
+- The work was estimated but was not selected for the sprint.
 When a new sprint starts, it is populated with bugs, features, and technical tasks.
 Depending on the size and quantity of non-feature work, certain features may not be selected for the sprint.

 Just as when a feature request is not accepted in the 🎁🗣 Feature Fest meeting, whenever a feature is de-prioritized after it has been accepted, it only means that the feature has been _de-prioritized at this time_.
 It is up to the requester to bring the request back again at another 🎁🗣 Feature Fest meeting.